ryan-mcclue/ryan-mcclue/src/interview.md

 my style of programming and problems enjoy solving found in embedded, e.g your constrained with the silicon not like in web where you just build another data centre

+FIXING ERRORS:
+  - clone and work on that
+  - once bugs found, create branch, e.g. fix-something.
+Then make individual commits for each problem fixed
+  - fork on github and change origin to this. push to this
+  - then pull request on github UI

 ## Stages
 1. Resume
 2. Phone Screens: